nutm-msc-bdt-group4/nutm-msc-bdt-group4-healthcare-risk/README.md

 We use Conventional Commits (type: description) to keep our audit trail clean for our lecturer's supervision:

-• feat: A new feature or script (e.g., feat: add heart-rate visualization)
+• feature: A new feature or script (e.g., feature: add heart-rate visualization)

 • fix: A bug fix (e.g., fix: resolve null values in admissions table)